-The following provides overall totals by crime or incident for the calendar years 2018-2020 for on-campus locations including the Medical College Residential and Non-Residential (Medical Center) Buildings and non-campus properties.
+The following provides overall totals by crime or incident for the calendar years 2019-2021 for on-campus locations including the Medical College Residential and Non-Residential (Medical Center) Buildings and non-campus properties.

-Data for Residential Buildings are compiled from a review of incident reports submitted to the Housing Department for student residences at Lasdon House, Olin Hall, Stahl, 442-444 East 77th Street, the House and Southtown.
+Housing Department for student residences at Lasdon House, Olin Hall, Stahl, 442-444 East 77th Street, the House and Southtown.
 Data for Non-Residential Buildings are from NYPH Security incident reports for Medical College facilities at the Medical Center main building, Kip's Bay and the "S" Buildings.